risingwavelabs/risingwave-docs/versioned_docs/version-1.5/sql/commands/sql-create-source.md

 A source is a resource that RisingWave can read data from.
 You can create a source in RisingWave using the `CREATE SOURCE` command.

 If you choose to persist the data from the source in RisingWave, use the `CREATE TABLE` command with connector settings.
-Or if you need to create the primary key (which is required by some formats like FORMAT UPSERT/DEBEZIUM), you have to use `CREATE TABLEF` too.
+Or if you need to create the primary key (which is required by some formats like FORMAT UPSERT/DEBEZIUM), you have to use `CREATE TABLE` too.
 For more details, see [CREATE TABLE](sql-create-table.md).

 Regardless of whether the data is persisted in RisingWave, you can create materialized views to perform analysis or data transformations.